Use case

 • Grouped reporting helps teams see uneven outcomes inside shared Kafka infrastructure.

-• Run artifacts stay consistent with the rest of the public reporting surface.
+• Run artifacts stay consistent with the rest of the reporting surface.

 Resources